 Not surprisingly, over the years Kris has had the opportunity to rub elbows with some of the top Internet marketers and SEO’s in the world, including experts like Bruce Clay (Bruce Clay Inc), Rank Fishkin (Moz), Matt McGowen (Google), Neil Patel (Kissmetrics and Crazy Egg), Wil Reynolds (SEER Interactive), Marcus Tober (Search Metrics), and Dennis Goedegebuure (Fanatics), among many others who have provided Kris and LSEO with exclusive, never before made publicly available (for FREE) insider information on Local SEO!

-The reality is that local search engine optimization (LSEO) is a fast evolving industry with significant implications for nearly 28 million small businesses across the United States interested in ranking high on search engines like Google and Bing.
+The reality is that local search engine optimization (LSEO) is a fast evolving industry with significant implications as recent statistics have been released by the United States government regarding the number of US operating business asthere are nearly 30 million small businesses in the US, which are interested in ranking high on search engines like Google and Bing.
 While leading SEO experts agree on many common LSEO ranking factors, such as properly verifying your Google My Business Page, maintaining consistent NAP information, and getting quality citations from local directories, there are many additional perspectives on both priority and importance of a wide range of LSEO strategies and tactics.

 Keep in mind that search engine optimization is an ongoing process and requires you to follow best practices and test often.
 Before you begin reading through the following content keep in mind that search engines will continue to modify the methods used for ranking websites.
 What works today may not work tomorrow or next month for reasons outside of your immediate control.
 Remember – there is no silver bullet with SEO.
 SEO is a process that requires your ongoing commitment and investment of time and resources.